ski-freak/quartz/content/notes/Ideas/PASL Signs.md

 ---
 Signs for the Pan American Solo League, made by Nixotica to fit with the Project Delta signpack.

-Copy the link below each image or right click and "copy image address", then paste it into your in game signs/banners.
+Right click and copy the url for an image "copy image address", then paste it into your in game signs/banners.
 Files are hosted on dashmap.

 2x1 sign: